What is the advantage of the M.BEMA program over other Master's program?

 When do MSc, M.BEMA & G.Dip programs start and what are the application deadlines?

-The M.BEMA (course-based) & G.Dip programs have September intakes only (with application deadlines of February 1st, or until programs are full).
+The M.BEMA (course-based) & G.Dip programs have September intakes only (with application deadlines of March 1st, or until programs are full).
 The MSc (research-based) program has September, January & May intakes but students should reach out to potential MSc supervisors prior to applying (see question below).
 The application deadline for September intake is February 1st, and ongoing for January & May intakes, dependent on supervisor capacity to fund & supervise.
-International students need to apply well in advance of MSc intake periods, to allow for ongoing delays in issuing of study permits.
+International students need to apply well in advance of MSc intake periods, to allow for time in issuing of study permits.

 What are the admission requirements?